JBZoo/Utils/README.md

 Vars::min(float $number, float $min): int; // Increase the number to the minimum if below threshold.

-Vars::out(float $number, float $min, float $max): bool; // Return true if the number is outside the min and max.
+Vars::out(float $number, float $min, float $max): bool; // Returns true if the number is outside the min and max.

 // Ensures $value is always within $min and $max range.
 // If lower, $min is returned.
 If higher, $max is returned.